 On Veterans Day, I went to downtown Media, Pa., for a parade honoring and saluting those who serve in our military.
 My family has some military history within it, so anything veteran-related is close to our hearts.
 Both of my grandfathers (no longer living) served during WWII; one in Europe and the other who served in Pearl Harbor when the attacks happened.
 Then my dad went on to become a part of the 101st Airborne during the Vietnam War.
 He was not able to get the day off from work on Veterans Day to go to the parade, so it was just my mom and I attending this time.

-While at the parade, I was able to get a number of patriotic photos as it is another subject area I like to photograph.
+While at the parade, I was able to get a number of patriotic photos as it is another subject area I like to capture with my camera.
 Anything that has that All-American spirit to it is inspiring to me, so when I see something symbolizing America, I want to represent it in my favorite form of art.
-In the slideshow below are some of the photos I took at the Veterans Day parade, along with the last two photos in the slideshow.
-The first of those two is my dad’s 101st Airborne hat and a bag of brochures from the PA Veterans Museum.

 Shortly after 9/11, I spotted a message in a heart-shaped sign and the American flag hanging on someone’s wooden picket fence along Pennell Road.
-The stretch of road with one lane in each direction is usually pretty busy, so getting a photo wasn’t easy.
-It is on the passenger side of the road when heading in the direction of Baltimore Pike from Aston, PA; with no place to pull over out of traffic.
+The stretch of road with one lane in each direction is usually pretty busy, so getting a photo wouldn’t be easy.
+I’d have to be stopped in a line of traffic right by the sign, capturing it from the passenger side.
 But on Veterans Day this year, I had an unusual moment of being the passenger at a not-so-busy time of day and with no cars behind us.
 So I could finally photograph the patriotic display, a display that speaks volumes.